romi-gomez/laboIV-preguntas/README.md

 # laboIV-preguntas
-A simple program to check how many times each word appears in a array of strings.
+A simple program to check how many times each word appears in an array of strings.